hohmlearning/Multi-Linear-Regression-ADAM/README.md

 # Linear-Regression-ADAM
 In this repository, Linear-Regression is solved by Adaptive Moment Estimation ADAM with early-stopping [1].
-ADAM is an optimization methode for non-convex loss function.
+ADAM is an optimization method for non-convex loss function.
 Although, Linear-Regression is convex and is solved with Ordinary Least Squares, if the dataset is not too large, ADAM is capable of finding solutions.
 In Particular, early stopping is integrated in ADAM as an regulator.
 Early stopping is the most common used regulator in deep learning and acts similar to $L^2$ regularization [2].